Modern Slavery Statement

 1: Opening statement from senior management

-This statement is made on behalf of Empresaria Group plc and each of its subsidiaries (Group Company) (which together are referred to as the Empresaria Group, ‘we’, ‘us’ or ‘our’ throughout this statement).
+This statement is made on behalf of Empresaria Group plc and its subsidiaries (each, a Group Company and together, the Group, we, us or our), an international specialist staffing group.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Empresaria Group’s slavery and human trafficking statement for the financial year ended 31 December 2023.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Empresaria’s slavery and human trafficking statement for the financial year ended 31 December 2024.

 2: Structure of the organisation and supply chains

-Our brands operate in 18 different countries in Europe, the Americas and Asia Pacific.
-A full list of Group Companies and their locations can be found in our Annual Reports, which can be downloaded from our website at: https://www.empresaria.com/financial-information/company-reports.
+Our brands operate in 15 different countries in Europe, the Americas and Asia Pacific.
+A full list of Group Companies and their locations can be found in our Annual Report, which can be downloaded from our website at: https://www.empresaria.com/financial-information/company-reports.

 As a provider of services rather than goods, our supply chains are limited, being largely restricted to suppliers providing office supplies and services such as IT and payroll to our Group Companies.